teemvil/iot/README.md

 # Installation

+The system consists of three parts: 1) Device and Sensor part 2) ManagementAttestor part 3) Management UI part.
+Each part can be run on separete devices.
+In fact, it is NOT recommended to run sensors and ManagementAttestor on the same device.
+The only requirement is that each part is using the same MQTT broker, so that they can communicate with each other.

+## 1. Installing and running the Device and Sensor part

+1. Installing the necessary files

-1.  a) Go to the folder /opt/ on the terminal
+	a) Go to the folder /opt/ on the terminal

     b) Clone the repository using git: `sudo git clone https://github.com/teemvil/iot.git`.
 This downloads all the necessary library files.

-    c) cd to the install folder `cd iot/IoT/install` and run the installation script:
+    c) Navigate your way to the install folder at `iot/secure_sensor_management_system/install` and run the installation script:
     ```
     sudo python3 install.py
     ```

-    The script creates iot.devices.service and iot.sensors.service files to etc/systemd/system.
-The script also creates two config files to `/etc/iotDevice/` these are used as MQTT client configuration and as a specific device configuration.
+    The install script creates iot.devices.service and iot.sensors.service files to etc/systemd/system.

+	The install script also creates two config files, `client_config.json` and `device_config.json`, to the folder `/etc/iotDevice/`.
+These config files are used as MQTT client configuration and as a specific device configuration.
 The device configuration file should contain the itemid of the pi on which the scripts are running on.
+MAKE SURE TO CHECK THAT THE MQTT CLIENT INFO AND THE ITEMID OF THE PI ARE CORRECT IN THESE FILES ONCE THEY ARE CREATED!!

     d) Enable the services using systemd: